 It’s the proportions we need to adjust.

 Unfortunately, it’s a lot easier to get omega-6 fatty acids into your daily meals than it is omega-3’s—especially if you’re a fan of the typical Western diet that uses oils to cook and fry foods.

 Researchers and physicians have established the 6:3 ratio to aim for when it comes to limiting the amount of omega-6-rich foods and getting enough omega-3’s from foods you eat.

 Today, the general public’s omega 6-to-omega-3 ratio is 20:1.
 This ratio is based on the percentage of calories from fat.
 A 20:1 is high when comparing most things, and omega-6 and omega-3’s are no different.

 Researchers hypothesize that humans’ omega ratio was 1:1 up until around the 18th century!

-In other words, since the days of George Washington and Benjamin Franklin, our consumption of omega-6 fatty acids has multiplied by 20!
-Is it such a surprise that inflammation is such a prevalent problem these days?
+In other words, since the days of Benjamin Franklin, our consumption of omega-6 fatty acids has multiplied by 20!
+Is it such a surprise that joint problems are such a prevalent problem these days?